Experts in Aortic Stenosis Diagnosis and Treatment

 - Cardiac catheterization: A long, thin tube (catheter) is inserted into a large artery in the leg or arm leading to the heart to provide images of the heart and blood vessels.

 - Cardiac magnetic resonance imaging (MRI): This noninvasive test uses a combination of large magnets, radio waves and a computer to produce detailed images of the heart and other vital organs.

 - Chest X-ray: This gives an overall picture of the heart and lungs.

 - Echocardiogram (Echo): This test uses sound waves to give a moving picture of the heart and valves.

 - Electrocardiogram (ECG): This test measures the electrical activity of the heart.

-- Exercise testing: A stress test that can show whether you have signs and symptoms of heart valve disease when your heart is working harder than normal.
+- Exercise stress test: A stress test that can show whether you have signs and symptoms of heart valve disease when your heart is working harder than normal.

-Patients receive comprehensive rehabilitative care through University Hospitals’ Cardiovascular Rehabilitation Program.
-Rehabilitation begins during hospitalization and continues in a safe, supervised outpatient setting.
-Our expert cardiovascular rehabilitation team is comprised of highly skilled nurses, exercise physiologists, registered dietitians, pharmacists, psychologists and cardiologists who work together to help patients return to an active lifestyle.
-Cardiac rehabilitation at UH typically spans 12 weeks, where patients receive personalized instruction in the following areas:
+University Hospitals Harrington Heart & Vascular Institute offers a Cardiac Rehabilitation Program that begins during hospitalization and continues in a safe, supervised outpatient setting.
+Our dedicated team is comprised of highly skilled cardiologists, nurses, exercise physiologists, registered dietitians, pharmacists and psychologists who work together to help patients return to the activities they enjoy.